r06921039/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.**

+A facial expression detection system that could be implemented in the place where the weed is illegal and make polices more easily classify whether the person smokes weed or not.
+When drivers get through a DUI checkpoint, the polices can then simply use this system to test drivers for intoxication.
+This could speed up and raise the accuracy of the process of distinguishing the driver need to do the test or not.
+Perhaps this could be extended to detect drunk drivers.

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note your observations**:
 For example:
 1. When does it what it is supposed to do?

+   When the camera detect the facial expression with exhilarated, the model will classify as weed.
+Otherwise the model will classify as not weed.

-1. When does it fail?
+2. When does it fail?

+   The model has a hard time detecting facial expression when the face is far away from the camera.

-1. When it fails, why does it fail?
+3. When it fails, why does it fail?

+   The failures are likely due to the training data not covering a wide enough variety of scenarios such as different background colors, face types, lighting conditions, etc.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

+   Perhaps it may not detect facial expression if another person were in front of the camera or if the background changes then it may also have trouble detecting facial expression or may mistake variances in lighting as a gesture.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?

+   They would not be.
+If a system like this were implemented in a product like DUI checkpoint, people would likely expect it to work flawlessly.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

+   A miss classification would not impact him/her much unless they were in a hurry.
+A miss classification would cause them do the test for intoxication.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

+   Include more training data to make it more accurate.
+Allow people to upload their own training data.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

+   Use more training data:

+   - Record friends making different facial expression
+   - Find different backgrounds and lighting conditions for training

 ### Part D
 ### Characterize your own Observant system